Capitalising an Asset

 To complete this stage, post a General Journal.

-• Credit the Cost Centre Ledger account and Expense nominal used for the purchase.
+• Credit the Cost Centre Ledger account and nominal used for the purchase.

 • Debit the relevant Fixed Asset at Cost nominal on the appropriate Fixed Asset Ledger account.